-During the planning of the first Capital University Martin Luther King, Jr. Day of Learning in January 1992, Dr. Bob Breithaupt suggested a southern style dinner much like one Dr. King may have enjoyed on a Sunday following church services.
+During the planning of the first Capital University Martin Luther King Jr. Day of Learning in January 1992, Dr. Bob Breithaupt suggested a southern style dinner much like one Dr. King may have enjoyed on a Sunday following church services.
 Dr. Breithaupt agreed to assemble a group of local musicians that included Hank Marr.

-Mr. Marr was born on January 30, 1927 in a section of Columbus known then as Flytown.
+Mr. Marr was born on January 30, 1927, in a section of Columbus known then as Flytown.
 At an early age, he developed an interest in the piano, and continued playing and performing with the Sammy Hopkins Trio and Rusty Bryant bands.
-The Hank Marr Trio was formed in the mid-1950’s with Mr. Marr on the increasingly popular B-3 organ.
+The Hank Marr Trio was formed in the mid-1950s with Mr. Marr on the increasingly popular B-3 organ.
 He joined King Records in 1961 and recorded seven albums.
 Mr. Marr continued with his art, gaining immense popularity through the years.
-He remained a central part of the Martin Luther King, Jr. Day of Learning Jazz Luncheon until his death in 2004.
+He remained a central part of the Martin Luther King Jr. Day of Learning Jazz Luncheon until his death in 2004.
 The luncheon is now named in his honor and features several of his fellow musicians, including Bob Breithaupt, Bobby Floyd, Byron Stripling and Gene Walker.

-Cost: $13.25/adults; $8.00 children 10 and under
+Cost: $14 for adults; $8 children 10 and under

-Although their dramatic presence gives them widely-recognized appeal, the significance of these works does not derive from aesthetic merit alone.
-Specific beliefs vary among the cultures represented here, but it is widely accepted that objects have an energy or life-force that can be harnessed, activated, and controlled for the benefit of the community.
+Although their dramatic presence gives them widely recognized appeal, the significance of these works does not derive from aesthetic merit alone.
+Specific beliefs vary among the cultures represented here, but it is widely accepted that objects have an energy or life-force that can be harnessed, activated and controlled for the benefit of the community.

 Through continuing study and educational use of the works in the collection, it is hoped that individuals can appreciate the differences and similarities of cultures and peoples, leading to greater understanding and harmony.

-All dayStop by Blackmore Library to peruse books, films, DVD’s and posters featuring works by and about the life and legacy of Dr. Martin Luther King, Jr.
+All dayStop by Blackmore Library to peruse books, films, DVDs and posters featuring works by and about the life and legacy of Dr. Martin Luther King Jr.

-11 am - 4 pm, Admission and Welcome CenterStop in and visit with representatives from the Admission Office and Welcome Center and learn more about Capital University, its academic and co-curricular programs and all that it has to offer.
+11 am to 4 pm, Admission and Welcome CenterStop in and visit with representatives from the Admission Office and Welcome Center and learn more about Capital University, its academic and co-curricular programs and all that it has to offer.